jank-st/stm32U0_training_materials/standby/SB_cubeide.md

 Here are the different steps of the application:

 - Check if the system was in Standby and then Clear the Standby flag
-- Check if the system was resumed with Wakeup pin 2 and then clear it.
+- Check if the system was resumed with Wakeup pin 2 and then clear its flag.
 In this case, the LED4 will blink
 - if *LEDRETAINED* is defined, configure the pullup retention
 - Enable ultra low power mode
 - Enable WakeUp Pin PWR_WAKEUP_PIN2 connected to PC.13